ars1mm/zaimuniversity/README.md

 - **Campus Resources**: Access to university news, events, and announcements
 - **Student Information**: Personal academic records and profile management
 - **Advisor Communication**: Direct contact with academic advisors
+- **Teacher Schedule**: Interactive calendar view for faculty to manage their teaching schedules (with RLS policy fix)
 - **Cross-Platform Support**: Built with Flutter, the app runs on both Android and iOS
 - **Responsive Design**: Optimized for both phone and tablet interfaces